MichaelGr/scully/README.md

 After that you can read the /dev/chtest file.
 If you use "cat /dev/chtest" it will print indefinitely.
 You can also try "dd if=/dev/chtest of=output bs=13 count=1" and print the contents of output.

-Finally this distribution of code is licensed under GNU General Public License version 3.
-Fake ARP driver is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+Finally this distribution of code is licensed under GNU General Public License version 3. scully driver is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.
 You should have received a copy of it in a file named LICENSE, if not see (http://www.gnu.org/licenses/).